 CONFLICT OF INTEREST

-Being staff on Volunteers & Recruiting involves working closely with and making decisions that impact the work of others in the OTW.
-Staff should work to ensure that no conflict of interest interferes with their ability to perform their work for the benefit of the OTW and its personnel.
-Staff must disclose to the co-chairs any potential conflicts of interest that may exist in relation to any part of their work on the committee.
+Being a volunteer on Volunteers & Recruiting involves working closely with and making decisions that impact the work of others in the OTW.
+Volunteers should work to ensure that no conflict of interest interferes with their ability to perform their work for the benefit of the OTW and its personnel.
+Volunteers must disclose to the co-chairs any potential conflicts of interest that may exist in relation to any part of their work on the committee.
 A conflict of interest exists when there is relationship to a party, or particular knowledge of a situation, that would prevent a person from making a decision solely on the basis of the information presented and uninfluenced by matters of personal interest or other factors.

-As a matter of course, staff should not be involved in any formal complaints or mediation involving committees on which they serve or have served in any capacity in the past 12 months.
+As a matter of course, volunteers should not be involved in any formal complaints or mediation involving committees on which they serve or have served in any capacity in the past 12 months.
 Questions regarding these situations should be discussed with the co-chairs.

 COMPLAINTS ARISING FROM THESE STANDARDS

-Anyone who feels a Volunteers & Recruiting staff member has failed to adhere to these standards or the OTW Code of Conduct should contact the Volunteers & Recruiting co-chairs.
+Anyone who feels a Volunteers & Recruiting volunteer has failed to adhere to these standards or the OTW Code of Conduct should contact the Volunteers & Recruiting co-chairs.
 If the complaint is regarding the Volunteers & Recruiting co-chairs, contact the Board of Directors.
 If a complaint is found to have merit, it will be addressed through the Constructive Corrective Action Procedure.
 Please note that out of fairness, formal complaints may be disclosed to the subject of the complaint, but the committee does not tolerate retaliation regardless of the outcome of a complaint.